Data and Drive parity on AIStor

 • Data being stored is less critical, and of lesser value compared to storage itself.

-• Data in MinIO store is being backed up to other site.
+• Data in the MinIO store is being backed up to other sites.

-To address such use cases, we recently added storage class support in MinIO server.
+To address such use cases, we support Kubernetes storage class in AIStor.
 Storage classes offer two modes, Standard and Reduced Redundancy, each with configurable data and parity drives.

 Before we get into what each of these classes imply and how to use them, let me explain the various combinations of data and parity disks and corresponding drive space usage.